Capt. Duane Tibbetts

 Summary

-Captain Duane's 4-hour advanced fishing trip in Homosassa is a true test for experienced anglers.
-From September to June, you'll be targeting hard-fighting species like Cobia, Tarpon, and big Redfish in the productive Gulf waters.
-This trip is all about maximizing your time on the water and pushing your skills to the next level.
-You'll use a mix of live bait and lures, applying proven techniques to outsmart these prized catches.
-With top-notch gear provided and Captain Duane's local expertise, you're set up for an action-packed day.
-It's a great chance to refine your abilities and go after some serious fish.
-The trip accommodates two guests, making it perfect for a pair of fishing buddies looking to challenge themselves.
-Whether you're after the acrobatic leaps of Tarpon or the powerful runs of Cobia, this Homosassa trip delivers the kind of fishing action that keeps seasoned anglers coming back for more.
+Captain Duane's half-day advanced fishing trip in Homosassa is tailor-made for experienced anglers looking to test their skills.
+From September to June, you'll hit the inshore waters of the Gulf of Mexico, targeting hard-fighting species like Cobia, Tarpon, and big Redfish.
+This 4-hour adventure is all about maximizing your time on the water and pushing your angling abilities to the limit.
+You'll use a mix of live bait and lures, putting your techniques to work in some of Florida's most productive fishing grounds.
+With top-notch gear provided and Captain Duane's local expertise guiding you, you're set up for an intense, rewarding day of fishing.
+It's a great chance to refine your skills, battle some serious fish, and experience the best of what Homosassa's waters have to offer.
+Whether you're after that trophy catch or just want to spend a morning hooking into one powerful fish after another, this trip delivers the action you're after.

 Premium Inshore Fishing | Homosassa's Best